ThinkDataEd/student/docs/unit1/lesson16.md

 5. In this lesson you will be looking at associations in categorical variables.
 Recall from [Lesson 3](lesson3.md) that categorical variables represent values that have words.

 6. There are many ways to organize the data that Rosa collected.
 The table below shows a **two-way frequency table**.
 A two-way frequency table displays the data related to two categories from one group.
 One category is represented in rows and the other is represented in columns.

     The *Cat Ownership and Instruments* two-way frequency table below represents the data Rosa collected from the students in her art class.
 Compare your table to the one below.
 It might be organized a little differently, but the totals should add to 35.

     **Cat Ownership and Instruments**

-    <iframe src="https://drive.google.com/file/d/1fFY6eOnIfDYtZpYtOQSfFuW6Uqwj_Bfa/preview" width="640" height="480"></iframe>
+    <iframe src="https://drive.google.com/file/d/1VeE8SwZsYXPu7Qbetx-njpmgi-ZrIV6m/preview" width="640" height="480"></iframe>

 7. <strong style="color: red;">Based on the Cat Ownership and Instruments table, generate a couple of questions that can be asked and answered by the data.</strong>

 8. A two-way frequency table can show relative frequencies.
-A **relative frequency** is how often something occurs in relation to the total number of occurrences, and is expressed as a proportion or percentage of a total.
-For example, the **relative frequency** of those who own a cat and play an instrument is 7/35 or 0.2 or 20%.
+A **relative frequency** is how often something occurs in relation to the total number of occurrences.
+A relative frequency is a fancy term for a ratio/proportion and can be expressed as a fraction, decimal or percent.
+For example, the relative frequency of those who own a cat and play an instrument is 7/35 = 0.2 = 20%.

 9. The relative frequencies have been calculated in the two-way frequency table below.